ibayer/fastFM/README.rst

 This repository allows you to use the Factorization Machine model through the well known scikit-learn API.
 All performence critical code as been written in C and wrapped with Cython. fastFM provides stochastic gradient descent (SGD) and coordinate descent (CD) optimization routines as well as Markov Chain Monte Carlo (MCMC) for Bayesian inference.
-This solvers can be used for regression, classification and ranking problems.
-Detailed usage instructions can be found in the `online documentation  <http://ibayer.github.io/fastFM>`_ or on `arXiv <http://arxiv.org/abs/1505.00641>`_.
+The solvers can be used for regression, classification and ranking problems.
+Detailed usage instructions can be found in the `online documentation  <http://ibayer.github.io/fastFM>`_ and on `arXiv <http://arxiv.org/abs/1505.00641>`_.

 Usage
 -----